Study collection

 Single applications (oral or topical):

-- Both oral and topical HA showed significant improvements over placebo (p < 0.05), but less than the combined group
+- Both oral and topical HA showed significant improvements compared to placebo (p < 0.05), but less pronounced than the combined group

 The mode of action and composition of ArthroFill explained

-In this video, you will learn how ArthroFill supplies the body with highly pure hyaluronic acid and specifically tailored micronutrients – in two innovative dosage forms: as a liquid and as a tablet.
+In this video, you will learn how ArthroFill supplies the body with highly pure hyaluronic acid and specifically coordinated micronutrients – in two innovative forms: as a liquid and as a tablet.

-The video shows in a concise and understandable way which functions hyaluronic acid performs in the body, how the body's own production decreases with age, what makes the hyaluronic complex from ArthroFill special, how liquid and solid forms work together effectively - and why quality, bioavailability and sustainability are the focus.
+The video clearly and concisely shows the functions hyaluronic acid performs in the body, how the body's own production decreases with age, what makes the ArthroFill hyaluron complex special, how liquid and solid forms work together effectively – and why quality, bioavailability, and sustainability are the focus.

-Watch now and learn everything you need to know about ArthroFill.
+Watch now and learn everything important about ArthroFill.

 Over a decade of innovation

-As pioneers in oral hyaluronic acid supplementation, we combined scientific expertise with our passion for sports and health to develop a highly effective support for long-term vitality, mobility, and flexibility.
+As pioneers in oral hyaluronic acid supplementation, we combine scientific expertise with our passion for health and movement.
+Our goal: effective and natural support for long-term vitality, mobility, and quality of life.